-- Somewhere in between a pocket and an AIO, with a separate waterproof outer wrap and absorbent inserts that pop into the gusset.
-Close Pop Ins and TotsBots Peenut Pads are among the most popular brands of this type of nappy.
+- Somewhere in between a pocket and an AIO.
+Comprises of a waterproof outer wrap and absorbent inserts that pop into the gusset.
+Close Popins and TotsBots Bamboozle Pads are among the most popular brands of this type of nappy

-- Low level of investment as the inserts are generally inexpensive and you can reuse the wraps for more than one nappy change.
+- Low level of investment.
+The inserts are inexpensive and you can reuse the wraps for more than one nappy change.

 - A very flexible system that can easily be boosted without adding a lot of bulk.